-Note: The drop-down menu only shows the ports that are available.
-If you are running g!Demo on your laptop you will only see available ports on the laptop.
+Note: The drop-down menu shows a list of all COM ports and indicates if a port is in use.
 Leave the selection set to NONE if you are using g!Demo.

 - 3. Add the Integra DVD Player. - a.
 On the System Tree, right-click DVD Players.
 Select Add New DVD Player from the menu.
 The Add New DVD Player window opens.